team-watchdog/apoc-gardens-wiki/public/markdown/Roots/potato.md

 - **Common scab:** Use of disease-free tubers, maintaining soil pH 5.0-5.2, maintaining soil water level, crop rotation.
 - **Black scurf:** Crop rotation.
 - **Powdery scab:** Use of disease-free tubers, crop rotation.
-- **Bacterial wilt:** Use of disease-free tubers, crop rotation for at least three years, improving field drainage.
+- **Bacterial wilt:** Use of disease-free tubers, and crop rotation for at least three years, improving field drainage.
 - **Dry rot:** Use of disease-free tubers, crop rotation.
 - **Virus diseases:** Control of vectors (aphids), regular field monitoring, removal of infected plants.